Cross-examination concerning prior sexual history of complainants

 [A]n approach to construction which seeks to discern a single purpose, and construing the legislation as though it pursued that purpose to the fullest extent possible may be contrary to the manifest intention of the legislation.

-• the fact false complaint evidence may have the capacity to fall within the exceptions in s 294CB(4) see: Adams v R [2018] NSWCCA 303 at [163]–[177].
-Where there is false complaint evidence years remote from the alleged offending, the temporal requirement in s 294(4)(a) cannot be satisfied: Jackmain v R at [25]; [190]; [235]; [238]; [240].
+False complaint evidence may have the capacity to fall within the exceptions in s 294CB(4): Adams v R [2018] NSWCCA 303 at [163]–[177].
+However, where there is false complaint evidence years remote from the alleged offending, the temporal requirement in s 294CB(4)(a) cannot be satisfied: Jackmain v R at [25]; [190]; [235]; [238]; [240].

-• the phrase “sexual intercourse so alleged” in s 294CB(4)(c)(i) includes only the physical act and excludes issues of consent: Taleb v R [2015] NSWCCA 105 at [93].
+The phrase “sexual intercourse so alleged” in s 294CB(4)(c)(i) includes only the physical act and excludes issues of consent: Taleb v R [2015] NSWCCA 105 at [93].

-• the admissibility of evidence of “the presence of semen [which] … is attributable to the sexual intercourse alleged to have been had by the accused” (s 294CB(4)(c)(ii)) see WS v R [2022] NSWCCA 77.
-In that case, a miscarriage of justice occurred because evidence the complainant was raped by another person at a similar time to the relevant offences was excluded, but evidence she had undergone a pregnancy test around that time was admitted.
-In the circumstances of that case, the court concluded both limbs of s 294CB(4)(c) were satisfied: at [78]–[80] (Macfarlan JA; Walton J agreeing); cf Rothman J at [108]–[111].
+In WS v R [2022] NSWCCA 77, a miscarriage of justice occurred because evidence the complainant was raped by another person at a similar time to the relevant offences was excluded, but evidence she had undergone a pregnancy test around that time was admitted.
+In the circumstances of that case, the court concluded both limbs of s 294CB(4)(c) were satisfied: WS v R at [78]–[80] (Macfarlan JA; Walton J agreeing); cf Rothman J at [108]–[111].

-In Decision Restricted [2021] NSWCCA 51, Leeming JA (Walton J agreeing; Adamson J dissenting) observed, at [64], that when weighing the probative value of the evidence, “the distress, humiliation or embarrassment” to the complainant that is relevant is that which is over and above that which will inevitably occur by giving evidence even without reference to the matters caught by s 294CB.
+In Chia v R [2021] NSWCCA 51, Leeming JA (Walton J agreeing; Adamson J dissenting) observed, at [64], that when weighing the probative value of the evidence, “the distress, humiliation or embarrassment” to the complainant that is relevant is that which is over and above that which will inevitably occur by giving evidence even without reference to the matters caught by s 294CB.
 WS v R is an example of a case where the probative value of the evidence was found to outweigh the distress, humiliation and embarrassment the complainant might suffer: at [62]–[66], [84].